Dunderligan/web/docs/overview.md

 - [Tailwind CSS](https://tailwindcss.com/)
 - Docker (currently production only)

 No cloud services beyond Cloudflare are used.
-The server and database are hosted on a VPS provided by Linköping University's computer association [Lysator](https://www.lysator.liu.se/).
+The server and database are as of 2025-12-15 hosted on a VPS provided by Linköping University's computer association [Lysator](https://www.lysator.liu.se/).

 ## Development